-If litigation becomes necessary, we offer representation and defense at all stages of the proceeding, through trial, before the Equal Employment Opportunity Commission (“EEOC”), as well as in New Jersey Superior Court, or in any of the Federal Courts seated in New Jersey.
+If Litigation becomes necessary, we offer representation and defense at all stages of the proceeding, through trial, before the Equal Employment Opportunity Commission (“EEOC”, as well as in New Jersey Superior Court, or in any of the Federal Courts.

 Litigation has multiple stages, each offering the astute trial attorney for either litigant a plentiful basket of potential advantages.
 In the investigation stage all facts and proofs are gathered.
 Once the summons and complaint are served by the Plaintiff, early motions to dismiss for failure to state a claim, lack of jurisdiction or other grounds should be carefully considered by the Defendant.
 Then, answers, cross-claims, counterclaims or third party claims follow.
 After all issue is joined, the pleading stage is closed and formal discovery begins in earnest.
 Following the exchange of answers to interrogatories, responses to notices to produce and notices to admit or deny, and after the sworn deposition testimony of parties and witnesses alike is secured, dispositive motions should be considered by all sides.
 Unless the case is settled or disposed of through summary judgment in its entirety, it proceeds to a bench or jury trial, the pinnacle of the judicial process, where battles are finally won and lost, fortunes earned or paid, rights vindicated, reputations restored and credibility wrecked.
 Experienced trial counsel will help the client navigate the treacherous waters of litigation as efficiently and painlessly as possible.